 1/2 c sugar

 16 oz ground almonds, toasted in a hot, dry pan (about 3 3/4 c)

 8 oz grated semi-sweet chocolate (1 c)

-1. In a large bowl, crack your eggs (use this trick!) and separate the whites from the yolks (do it this way…it’s easy).
+1. In a large bowl, crack your eggs (use this trick!) and separate the whites from the yolks.
 Set the whites aside and and place the egg yolks and 12 tbsp sugar into a stand up mixer.